roo2/buying-bitcoin-aus/why-cryptocurrency-is-good-for-us.md

 </div>
 </div>

-### A Crypto Currency means your savings aren't hurting anyone
+### A crypto currency means your savings aren't hurting anyone
 Now that you have a secure and stable place to store value, you don't have to pump your money into inflating property prices!
 Before, your money was pricing people out of homes.
-Now, it's pricing people out of cryptocurrency.
-Which is fine! cryptocurrency has no inherent value anyway.
+Now, it's pricing people out of crypto currency.
+Which is fine! crypto currency has no inherent value anyway.
 Your money is not helping or hurting society, it's just sitting out this round.
 You can bring it back in to invest in productive businesses when you want to make some return on investment.
 Or use it to see the world, for a project that helps people, or anything else that you want.
 It's not going anywhere.

-### Productive business and Crypto Currency will be favoured over land
+### Productive business and crypto currency will be favoured over land
 Now imagine if more people invested in crypto currency.
 With less people investing in land, house prices would drop.
 When house prices drop rent would drop.